gulint14/mlops_churn/readme.md

 6. models.py => change to dbmodels.py
 7. churn_model => machine learning model
 8. dockerfile => if we want to deploy from a docker container
-9. Templates folder for web ui
+9. Templates folder for web uis